docstomarkdown/docstomarkdown.github.io/src/content/post/change-image-size-in-markdown.md

 1. Changing image size in vanilla Markdown using HTML attributes
 2. Changing image size in Pandoc Markdown using Image dimensions attribute
-3. Changing image size in Kramdown
+3. Changing image size in Kramdown Markdown Processor

 ## Changing Image Size Using HTML Img Tag and Attributes